 The difference between the mean of the neighborhood and the mean of the background within the neighborhood is normalized by the square root of the variance of the data, i.e. the standard deviation that would be expected without the presence of a plume.
-This variance is the sum of single sounding precision $s{ssp}^2$ of the satellite measurements inversely scaled by the number of pixels $n_p$ assuming random errors, and the spatial variance of the background $\sigma{bg}^2$ , which is assumed to be mostly systematic and thus does not change with neighborhood size.
-Since some pixels in a neighborhood might be missing, for example due to clouds, $n_p$ can be smaller than the size of the neighborhood $n_s$ .
+This variance is the sum of single sounding precision s{ssp}^2 of the satellite measurements inversely scaled by the number of pixels n_p assuming random errors, and the spatial variance of the background σ{bg}^2 , which is assumed to be mostly systematic and thus does not change with neighborhood size.
+Since some pixels in a neighborhood might be missing, for example due to clouds, n_p can be smaller than the size of the neighborhood n_s .

-ESA Project SMARTCARB 💙 Empa Study on use of satellite measurements of Materials Science and Technology Final Report auxiliary reactive trace gases for fossil fuel carbon dioxide emission estimation ETH zürich contract no 4000119599/16/NL/FF/mg Max Planck Institute for Biogeochemistry
+ESA Project SMARTCARB 💙 Empa Final Report Study on use of satellite measurements of auxiliary reactive trace gases for fossil fuel carbon dioxide emission estimation Materials Science and Technology contract no 4000119599/16/NL/FF/mg Max Planck Institute for Biogeochemistry